 No danger of that from me though – I’m already getting a bit stir crazy!

 Which Museums are offering virtual tours?

-This is by no means an extensive list, as there are over 2,000 museums offering virtual tours or selections of their collections free to view online.
-Try looking up your favourite and see if they have anything on offer.
+This is by no means an extensive list, there are over 2,000 museums around the world who have collaborated with Google Arts & Culture, offering virtual tours or selections of their collections free to view online using their StreetView technology.